Social

 Spotlight — Employee Recognition

-In early 2021, we launched a new employee recognition program, which we call Spotlight.
-Spotlight allows employees to formally recognize one another for doing work that goes above and beyond and for routinely demonstrating our Core Values and dedication to our Company.
-Employees can simply say thanks to a colleague through a variety of eCards — OR — for more substantial recognition, employees can nominate a co-worker for a monetary award.
+Our Spotlight program encourages employees to formally recognize one another for doing work that goes above and beyond and for routinely demonstrating our Core Values and their dedication to our Company.
+Employees can thank a colleague through a variety of eCards — OR — for more substantial recognition, employees can nominate a co-worker for a monetary award.

 All-Employee Meetings

-Equitrans' executive leadership team holds all-employee meetings a minimum of two times per year.
-With the majority of our workforce working remotely, and in an effort to stay as connected as possible, we continued to conduct virtual all-employee communication sessions.
-Our discussions covered relevant and timely business updates, as well as current industry topics.
+Equitrans executive leadership team holds all-employee meetings a minimum of two times per year.
+Our discussions cover relevant and timely business updates, as well as current industry topics.
 Time is also allotted for a robust question and answer session with employees and leaders.
 As a Core Value, Equitrans promotes transparent communications among all employee groups.

 Feedback and Performance Evaluation

 At Equitrans, we believe that by investing in the growth and development of our employees, we are investing in the future success of our Company.
-All employees participate in an annual feedback and performance review process.
-We discontinued the use of a rating system to evaluate employees and instead equipped managers with the tools and training to provide each employee with meaningful and personalized feedback.
-Equitrans prioritizes providing high-quality feedback to all of our employees in order to help them develop and grow.
+All employees participate in our annual performance review process.
+Our performance management process incorporates meaningful discussion on both Individual Objectives (the ‘what’) and Equitrans Core Values (the ‘how’).
+As a priority, Equitrans believes in providing high-quality feedback to all our employees to foster continued growth and development.

 100% of employees receive and participate in annual performance reviews.